-In addition to quantitative analysis, we conducted qualitative analysis on two high-level salient features emerging from both theory and our collected data---human-related surrealism and aesthetic professionalism.
-To better understand and categorize these features, we assessed a sample of images exhibiting each salient feature, using an open coding strategy.
+In addition to quantitative analysis, our content analysis and qualitative review of open notes from the human coding process revealed two prominent features across our collected AIGIs---human-related surrealism and aesthetic professionalism.
+To better understand and categorize these features, we evaluated a subset of images exhibiting each salient feature, using an open-coding strategy.
 After discussing these observations among all authors, we derived more granular subcategories within each feature.